hansifer/originEvents.js/README.md

 How Does It Work?
 ---

-In a nutshell, originEvents.js implements cross-tab events by setting a temporary localStorage item with a custom event object.
-Such an event is received remotely by same-origin tabs, iframes, and popups via the 'storage' event of [Web Storage](http://www.w3.org/TR/webstorage/).
-Local (ie, same global context) events are implemented through standard means.
-For additional technical details, [read on](#technical-notes).
+In a nutshell, originEvents.js broadcasts events across tabs by setting a temporary localStorage item with a custom event object.
+Such an event is received by all same-origin tabs, iframes, and popups via the 'storage' event of [Web Storage](http://www.w3.org/TR/webstorage/).
+Local (ie, same global context) events are implemented with a conventional approach.
+For additional technical details, [read on below](#technical-notes).

 API
 ---